 When a project is archived:

-• Any active workflows within that project are automatically paused
+Any active flows within that project are automatically paused

 Why can't I delete a project?